halsk/nextjs-sessionize-example/README.md

-# A NextJS template for displaying Sessionize contetnt
+# A NextJS template for displaying Sessionize contetnt from their API.

-I created this template because I wanted to display Sessionize sessions.
+I created this template because I wanted to customize Sessionize sessions.
-You need to enable Sessionize API and add your Sessionize ID on `.env.local` from the API settings.
+To use this template, you have to enable Sessionize API and add your Sessionize ID on `.env.local` from the API settings.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 ## Getting Started